OU College of Law offers flexible dual degree options for J.D. students wishing to concentrate their studies in a specific area of practice.

 For more information on the MAIS, email email@example.com or call (405) 325-2337.

 OU is known for its expertise in Native American studies.
 Our innovative dual degree program allows you to combine your J.D. degree with a specialty in indigenous peoples’ law—a perfect program for those wishing to work with Native America tribes or organizations.

 Graduates will be not only well-versed in law, but also will achieve a broader understanding of its historical and social contexts, as well as the varieties of tribal experience, language, literature, and culture.

 This interdisciplinary program, offered between OU Law and the Department of Native American Studies, allows a student to earn both a J.D. and an MA in only three years, rather than the four years required for separate study.

 For more information on the N.A.S., email firstname.lastname@example.org or call (405) 325-2312.

-The College of Law and the College of Public Health offer this dual degree option to equip legal professionals with an in-depth understanding of the complexities of local, state, and national health policies, laws, and organizations.
-The MHA degree is offered through the Department of Health Administration and Policy.
-Law classes are conducted at the OU Norman Campus, and public health classes are conducted at the OU Health Sciences Center Campus.
+The College of Law and the College of Public Health’s Department of Health Administration and Policy offer this dual degree option to equip legal professionals with an in-depth understanding of the complexities of local, state, and national health policies, laws, and organizations Law classes are held at the OU Norman Campus, and public health classes are conducted at the OU Health Sciences Center Campus.

-The JD requires a minimum of 90 hours, and the MHA requires a minimum of 60 hours.
-A dual-degree student will actually complete 81 hours of coursework at the law school, while also receiving credit for 9 hours of relevant coursework completed at the College of Public Health.
-Likewise, a JD-MHA student will complete 51 hours of coursework at the College of Public Health and receive 9 hours related to legal coursework.
+The J.D. requires a minimum of 90 hours, and the MHA requires a minimum of 60 hours.
+A dual-degree student will complete 81 hours of coursework at the law school, while also receiving credit for 9 hours of relevant coursework completed at the College of Public Health.
+Likewise, a JD/MHA student will complete 51 hours of coursework at the College of Public Health and receive 9 hours related to legal coursework.

-As part of the MHA, a dual-degree student must satisfactorily:
+As part of the MHA, a dual-degree student must satisfactorily complete: